Leon Cooperman: Personal life

 With his wife Toby, he has two sons, Wayne and Michael, and three grandchildren.
 Since the late 1970s, Cooperman has been a resident of the Short Hills neighborhood of Millburn, New Jersey, but he spends the majority of his time in Boca Raton, Florida.
 He has an honorary doctorate in finance from Roger Williams University in Rhode Island.

 In 2012, Cooperman was included in the 50 Most Influential list of Bloomberg Markets magazine.
 Forbes listed Cooperman as one of the 40 Highest-Earning hedge fund managers in 2013.
 In the following year, the publication listed him among the top 25.

+In 2026, Cooperman was ranked on Forbes' "Self-Made 250: The Greatest Living Self-Made Americans" list.

 Political and economic views

 In recent years, Cooperman has primarily donated to Republican political campaigns.

 In November 2011, Cooperman gained attention for an open letter to U.S. President Barack Obama in which among other things charged the president with engaging in class warfare.

 In 2019, he criticized Democratic 2020 presidential candidate Elizabeth Warren's proposal to implement a wealth tax.
-He said it would lead to "unnatural acts, be near impossible to police, and is probably unconstitutional."
+He said it would lead to "unnatural acts, be near impossible to police, and is probably unconstitutional".
 He said that the stock market would drop by 25% if Warren was elected.
 In an interview on CNBC, Cooperman criticized the potential Warren wealth tax and its implications on his billion dollar fortune.
 His criticism of the hypothetical tax increase was then used as part of a Bernie Sanders 2020 presidential campaign advertisement.

 During the January 2021 GameStop short squeeze, Cooperman appeared on CNBC to discuss the situation, angrily saying it was caused by "people sitting at home getting checks from the Government".
 The checks were part of the United States response to the COVID-19 pandemic.
 He also attacked President Biden, for whom he said he had voted, regarding potential capital gains tax increases, saying "the fair share is a bullshit concept" and "it was just a way of attacking wealthy people".
 CNBC later cut that portion of the video from their online article about his appearance.

 In October 2023, Cooperman decided to stop donating to Columbia University amid student's protests of Gaza war, “We have one reliable ally in the Middle East — that’s Israel.
 We only have one democracy in the Middle East — that’s Israel, okay?
 And we have one economy tolerant of different people — gays, lesbians, etc. And that’s Israel,” Cooperman said while speaking on Fox Business's The Claman Countdown.
-Cooperman also called for the firing of Professor Joseph Massad who described Hamas’ deadly attack on Israel as “awesome” and “astounding.”
+Cooperman also called for the firing of Professor Joseph Massad who described Hamas’ deadly attack on Israel as “awesome” and “astounding”.
 He later said that "Columbia has been too slow to respond and to recognize these shitheads for what they are."